frostcone/magmaguy.com/wiki/en/elitemobs/setup.md

 # Frequently Asked Questions (FAQ)

-## EliteMobs says WorldGuard / WorldEdit is not installed when it is
+## EliteMobs says WorldEdit is not installed when it is

 <details><summary>Answer</summary>

-This 100% means you are using the wrong version of WorldGuard / WorldEdit on your server.
+This 100% means you are using the wrong version of WorldEdit on your server.
 [You can get the right version from the section above.]($language$/elitemobs/setup.md&section=recommended-plugins)

 </details>